azerbasic/AzerBasic/README.md

 Hey!
 I'm <b> Azer Bašić</b>.
 A self-taught developer with an interest in Computer Science.
-I've been close to a computer since an early age, and been passionate about it ever since.
+I've been close to a computer since an early age and have been passionate about it ever since.

-I really liked to make game servers scripts and modes back in 2010, and from that, I explored how to code myself, fast-forward to today, I do programming in various languages and technologies, and had the privilege to work on projects for United Nations Population Fund (UNFPA ), RedBull and much more.
+I liked to make game servers scripts and modes back in 2010, and from that, I explored how to code myself, fast-forward to today, I do programming in various languages and technologies, and had the privilege to work on projects for United Nations Population Fund (UNFPA ), RedBull and much more.

-I'm interested in building something awesome with code and automate tasks with code.
+I'm interested in building something awesome with code and automating tasks with code.
 I'm usually enthusiastic about learning new tech and figuring how things work.
-I really love to solve problems.
+I love to solve problems and work in team.

 <b>TECHNICAL SKILLS:</b>